 Do not drive distracted!
 Many drivers are putting others at risk on the road while they text or talk on their smart phones.
 The most important thing you can do to avoid accidents with semi-trucks or any other type of accident is to pay attention.
 Texting and dialing your cell phone can wait until you reach your destination.

-Contact an Experienced Truck Accident Attorney if you are in an Accident Involving a Semi-Truck in Kansas City, Missouri or the Kansas Metro
+Contact an Experienced Attorney if you are in an Accident Involving a Semi-Truck in the Greater Kansas City Missouri Area

-If you have been in an accident with a semi-truck, you should absolutely hire an experienced truck accident attorney.
-Experienced attorneys like the KC Road Lawyers can help you navigate the claims process, negotiate a fair settlement, and help you get compensation for any injuries or property damage.
-Contact the KC Road Lawyers at 816-738-5725 for a free consultation to find out how we can help you.
+If you have been in an accident with a semi-truck, you should absolutely hire an experienced attorney.
+Experienced attorneys, like KC Road Lawyer Chris Benjamin, can help you navigate the claims process, negotiate a fair settlement, and help you get compensation for any injuries or property damage.
+Contact KC Road Lawyers at 816-425-2420 for a free consultation to find out how we can help you.
 We will work with you and your family to recover the compensation you deserve from the semi-truck driver and the trucking company employing the negligent driver.